 The Winter Garden is a Grade II listed building, designed by architect Henry Currey and built by the seventh Duke of Devonshire in 1875.
 This historic building consists of two main parts - the Floral Hall, originally used as a skating rink in winter and concert hall in summer, and the Gold Room.

 Both parts are now used for performances, cabaret style events, dinner dances and as conference venues.
-The Congress Suite links the Floral Hall and the Congress Theatre providing undercover access for delegates.

 The Floral Hall has a maximum theatre style seating capacity of 1,000 and the Gold Room a capacity of 400.
 Both spaces offer flexible seating options including cabaret and banquet style arrangements.
 (The Gold Room is currently not in use while it undergoes refurbishment works)